shichao-an/uhuf/README.md

 ### Bash Completion

-uhuf comes with completion script `completions/uhuf.bash`.
+uhuf comes with a completion script `completions/uhuf.bash`.
 Source this script before using the `uhuf` command.
-The completion script also requires config file at `/etc/uhuf.conf`, or `../etc/uhuf.conf` relative to completion directory that holds itself.
+The completion script also requires the config file at `/etc/uhuf.conf`, or `../etc/uhuf.conf` relative to the completion directory that holds itself.

 ### License
 * uhuf: FreeBSD License